 - Desktop Review (1 Chair)

-Richard Cottrell is co-founder and director of Cottrell and Vermeulen Architecture, a practice focused on the education and community sectors which has received multiple awards including the BD Architect of the Year Gold Award 2016 and BD Education Architect of the Year 2018.
+Richard Cottrell is co-founder and director of Cottrell and Vermeulen Architecture.
+Their practice is focused on education and community sectors.
+They have received multiple awards including the BD Architect of the Year Gold Award 2016 and BD Education Architect of the Year 2018.

 Richard has delivered a number of award-winning and shortlisted projects including Westborough Primary School Zero-Carbon exemplar and the Royal London Hospital Children’s Play Space.